 How far do the First Amendment freedoms go?

-A person cannot print false information about another person, which is known as libel.
+- A person cannot print false information about another person, known as libel.

-Also, under the definition of the freedom of the press, a reporter cannot be forced to reveal their confidential sources for the news stories they publish.
+- Also, under the definition of the freedom of the press, reporters cannot be forced to reveal their confidential sources for the news stories they publish.